pablolopez2733/Thesis/README.md

     *  lineup_subs.csv -> A list of all the substitutions made in the 2014-2015 season with **lineupBefore** and **lineupAfter** columns.

-* substitution_model.R -> So far it calculates transition matrix for the Golden State Warriors
+* substitution_model.R -> Contains a function that takes a team as an argument and calculates its transitions as a matrix.
+Still missing dividing by time spent in state j